AllureOfTheStars/Allure/PLAYING.md

                ?      display help
                Q      quit without saving
                X      save and exit the game
+               a      apply an applicable
                c      close a door
                d      drop an object
                g      get an object
                i      display inventory
-               q      quaff a potion
-               r      read a scroll
-               a      aim a wand
-               t      throw a weapon
+               p      project a projectable

 Searching for secret doors and opening closed doors have no keys assigned.
 Instead, bump into a wall to search and bump into a door to open.